stevotron/php-class-Err/README.md

 ##Custom terminal actions

-The class will perform one of two actions in the event of a terminal error.
+The class will perform one of three actions in the event of a terminal error.
+This is determinined by the termination mode.
 If in development mode (default setting) it will run a private method called `terminalActionDevelopment()`.
-If in production mode (set during initilisation ([see all initilisation options](#all-valid-options-during-initialisation)) then it will run a private method called `terminalActionProduction()`.
+If in production mode then it will run a private method called `terminalActionProduction()`.
+If in silent mode then nothing will be output but errors will be logged.
+Set termination mode during initialisation, ([see all initilisation options](#all-valid-options-during-initialisation)).

-These methods can be customised by extending the class, including updating the property `$class_name`.
+The terminal methods can be customised by extending the class, including updating the property `$class_name`.
 The following is an example,

 ```php
 ErrExtended extends Err {